-The first outsourcing contact center in the Philippines was built in 1992.
-Noticing a promising opportunity, and to encourage more foreign companies to have their customer support centers in the country, the local government established a special economic zone to support outsourcing, in 1995.
-Since then, many hundreds more outsourcing companies have built business operations in the Philippines, and now collectively employ over 1.2m people.
+The first Business Process Outsourcing (BPO) contact center in the Philippines was built in 1992.
+Noticing a promising opportunity, and to encourage more foreign companies to have their customer support centers in the country, the Philippine government established a special economic zone to support outsourcing, in 1995.
+Since then, many hundreds more outsourcing companies have built business operations in the Philippines, and now collectively employ over 1.4m people.

 In 2012, the country’s top Business process outsourcing players Accenture, Convergys and JPMorgan generated gross revenues of P28.104 billion, P17.281 billion and P10.80 billion, respectively.
 Now the Philippines has grown to be one of the top outsourcing locations in the world, second only to India.
 At its growth rate of 15-18%, the country’s BPO industry is now its single biggest GDP contributor (11% GDP).

 Outsourcing opportunities in the Philippines is not limited to multi-billion-dollar companies.
 Small businesses also stand to benefit from the country’s attractive outsourcing climate, as is demonstrated by Human Proof Designs’ success story.
 Its COO, Brad Vandenberg, witnessed the company grow from a small staff of 15 members to have 200 employees in less than 18 months.
 And he attributes this growth to outsourcing to the Philippines.
 More than just growing their staff, Human Proof Designs also managed to expand the range of services they offer.